Free to Garden Act

 • Strengthens neighborhood identity and cohesion

-• Aligns policy with existing community demand
+• Aligns local policy with existing community, precedent, demand and existing policy frameworks.

 Research shows that community and market gardens can also increase nearby property values and improve neighborhood outcomes.